Furnace Repair Checklist

 - Make certain that the button is switched to “heat” rather than “off” or “cool.”

 - Make sure the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having a hard time turning off the program, set the temperature with the up/down arrows and using the “hold” button.
-This will make the furnace to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.